daddycocoaman/BeaconGraph/README.md

 pip3 install -r requirements.txt
 pip3 install pywebview[qt5]
 ```
-There are some known bugs prevent Pywebview from launching on some Debian-based platforms at the moment.
+There are some known bugs preventing Pywebview from launching on some Debian-based platforms at the moment.
 However, BeaconGraph can still be accessed by pointing your browser to `http://localhost:58008`.

 ## Acceptable CSV Formats
 - airodump-ng